legendarycode3/fund-me-smart-contract/README.md

 # ABOUT PROJECT:

-**Fund-Me Project**: This is a minimal project  allowing user to fund the contract owner with donations.
+**Fund-Me Smart Contract**: This is a minimal project  allowing user to fund the contract owner with donations.
 The smart contract accepts ETH as donations, dominated in USD.
 Donations has minimum USD value , otherwise they are rejected.
 The value is priced using a Chainlink Price Feed , and the smart contract keeps track of the  doners in case they are to be rewarded in the future.

  *The FundMe Project* smart contract enables transparent, "decentralized crowdfunding", acting like a programmable Kickstarter on the blockchain.
 Its core purpose is to "securely accept native cryptocurrency donations (fund)", "track contributor data", "enforce a minimum USD value using Chainlink oracles", and allow "authorized withdrawals (withdraw)".

+## Overview

 ## Technology Stack